 Examination of dating, mate selection, and marriage, including factors associated with marital satisfaction, stability, and dissolution.
-Prerequisite: HDFS 101 and sophomore standing.
+Prerequisite: Sophomore standing and HDFS 101 or PSYC 101.

 HDFS 382 Topics in Human Development and Family Science (3)

 Selected topics in family science not currently included in course offerings.
 Possible topics may include families under stress, play, the history of the family, the family in later life, family violence, work and families, the family and media, women in relationships, family therapy, and family diversity.
 May be repeated for additional credit as the topic/study changes.
 Prerequisite: Three credits of HDFS courses or Instructor's consent.